DigitalGeographyLab/DHH18-DGL/README.md

-# DigitalHumanitiesHack2018
+# Datasets for the Helsinki Digital Humanities Hackathon 2018

-Description of the Digital Humanities Hackathon datasets
+This repository describes the datasets provided by the Digital Geography Lab for the Helsinki Digital Humanities Hackathon 2018.

-- Flickr
-- Instagram
-- Twitter
+The datasets come from three different social media platforms: Flickr, Instagram and Twitter.
+The column names and their descriptions for each dataset are provided below.

-### Flickr Data
+### Flickr

 See also [Flickr API Documentation](https://www.flickr.com/services/api/) for more details.